The Pre-Operative Session™ Pre-Operative Instructions for Blepharoplasty

 - You should take care to prevent getting your sutures wet.

-OTHER COMMON INSTRUCTIONS AFTER SURGERY
+OTHER COMMON INSTRUCTIONS AFTER YOUR EYELID SURGERY

 - A responsible adult must provide transportation for you after surgery (public transportation is not permissible) and remain with you until the morning following the procedure.
 If you are having several procedures, you may need assistance for 1-2 days following your procedure.